 The materials and design that go into a roof top tent make them more expensive.
-They are a platform with a tent on top that fits to the top of your vehicle, which also require you to scale a ladder in order to enter the shelter.
+They are a platform with a tent on top that fits to the top of your vehicle, which also requires you to scale a ladder in order to enter the shelter.

 Also, because they are made to withstand harsher weather, the quality of the fabric increases the price.
 Even many of the cheap roof top tents use aerospace-grade aluminium and marine-grade stainless steel, which cost more than standard tent material.

 What is Considered a Cheap Roof Top Tent and What is Considered Expensive?

 The cheap roof top tents that I chose to review in this article are all between $1000 and $200, with the exception of the Body Armor Sky Ridge Pike 2-Person Tent (which is under $1000).

 Yes, these are considered to be on the more economical side.
 More “luxury” models can run you $3-4K.

 Why Investing in a Roof Top Tent Makes Sense